BernhardPosselt/pf2e-kingmaker-tools/README.md

 If you want to help translating this module as a Translator open an issue on GitHub with your email and language or contact me on Discord, so I can send you an invite to the project on Transifex.

 Don't edit the files in **lang/** directly.
 Every file except for **en.json** will be overridden by changes from Transifex.
-Instead, edit the translations in Transifex, then pull and build the project to get a preview:
+Instead, edit the translations in Transifex, then pull and build the project to get a preview (check out the relevant Setup section above!):

     ./gradlew txPull
     ./gradlew assemble

 Note that if you want to preview changes locally, you need to follow the **Setup** mentioned above.

-When you pull new code and there is a conflict in a file **other than en.json**, always opt to throw away your local changes.

 ### Help out as a Developer